Radiotbo3d/SBFI/README.md

 ## BOM

 ### SBFI for Voron 2.4
-(It's the exact same BOM as BFI but you also need 8 6x3mm magnets (4 per idler)
+(It's the exact same BOM as BFI but you also need 8 6x3mm magnets (4 per idler) "it will also work fine with 4 magnets (2 per idler) but I still recomend you use 8 magnets"

 For V2.4, you'll need:
 - 4× M5×30 BHCS